 Possible solution

 There are two things that should be kept in mind.
-First, digitalization must be embraced sooner or later by every company – they simply won’t survive on the market without it.
+First, digital transformation must be embraced sooner or later by every company – they simply won’t survive on the market without it.
 Second, it’s an investment into future successful business.

-One of the ways to address this challenge is to split the whole digitalization process into smaller projects, prioritize and implement them based on a company’s business goals and/or the scope of work.
+One of the ways to address this challenge is to split the whole digital transformation process into smaller projects, prioritize and implement them based on a company’s business goals and/or the scope of work.

 Challenge 2: Lack of digital talent

-Digitalization requires tech-savvy employees who will be able to implement latest technologies in a company’s processes.
-However, A&D companies experience certain talent challenges these days, which inevitably affect aerospace engineering, too:
+Digital transformation requires tech-savvy employees who will be able to implement latest technologies in a company’s processes.
+However, A&D companies continue experiencing talent challenges these days, which inevitably affect the digital transformation process:

 • reaching the age of retirement by a significant number of employees;